EMEASO23/latin102/translation2.md

  - Antecedent = flumen
  - Neuter, Singular
- - Cui is dative because it is acting as the indirect object❌ of the relative clause “whose”
+ - Cui is dative because it is acting as the indirect object❌ of the relative clause “whose” **(is cui working as the dative interrogative adjective?)**
 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.

  - Transire is the present infinitive → I placed it in part of the main clause because it is attached to poterant which is an indicative verb